osgi/osgi/org.osgi.test.cases.zigbee/README.md

  * Create a ZigBee network and configure a set of ZigBee End Devices (one ZED is enough).
- * Fill the *zcl.xml* and the *zigbee-ct-template.xml* files with the relevant information about the ZigBee host and the ZigBee End Devices that are part of the previously configured ZigBee network.
+ * Fill the *zcl.xml* and the *zigbee-ct-template.xml* files with the relevant information about the ZigBee Host and a subset of the ZigBee End Devices that are part of the previously configured ZigBee network.

 # The *zcl.xml* file